Last updated: 26/5/2020

 - • Acupuncture

 - • Cognitive Behaviour Therapy for Chronic Pain

 All these therapies can help to reduce muscle pain and tension and decrease stress levels.
-I should mention that stress can cause endometriosis symptoms to get worse and there is also a question as to whether it may even have a role in helping the disease activate or spread in the first place, since stress alone can cause hormone imbalances.
+I should mention that stress can cause endometriosis symptoms to get worse and there is also a question as to whether it may even have a role in helping the disease activate or spread in the first place since stress alone can cause hormone imbalances.

-Some women with endometriosis don’t have problems getting pregnant and actually experience less or no symptoms of the disease whilst they are pregnant since they are not having monthly cycle to irritate the endometriosis.
+Some women with endometriosis don’t have problems getting pregnant and actually experience less or no symptoms of the disease whilst they are pregnant since they are not having a monthly cycle to irritate the endometriosis.

 However, depending on the extent of the endometriosis, particularly if it is on the ovaries, this can lead you to have trouble conceiving.
 If you have endometriosis and are trying for a baby, surgery may increase your chances of getting pregnant.

 But if you’re still having difficulty getting pregnant, your doctor may recommend fertility treatment supervised by a fertility specialist.
 Such treatment ranges from stimulating your ovaries to make more eggs to in vitro fertilization.

 In vitro fertilization is a process where an egg is combined with sperm outside the body to convince, in vitro.
 The process involves monitoring and stimulating a woman’s ovulatory process, removing an ovum or ova from the ovaries, and letting sperm fertilize them in a liquid in a laboratory condition.

 Finding a doctor with whom you feel comfortable is crucial in managing and treating endometriosis.
 You may want to get a second opinion before starting any treatment, to be sure you know all your options and the possible outcomes.
 And you have every right to do so!

 8. Endometriosis Support Groups: